open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 OpenTelemetry by reducing the number of samples of traces collected and sent to the backend.

-Sampling may be implemented on different stages of a trace collection.
+Sampling MAY be implemented on different stages of a trace collection.
 OpenTelemetry API defines a `Sampler` interface that can be used at instrumentation points by libraries to check the sampling `Decision` early and optimize the amount of telemetry that needs to be collected.

-All other sampling algorithms may be implemented on SDK layer in exporters, or even out of process in Agent or Collector.
+All other sampling algorithms MAY be implemented on SDK layer in exporters, or even out of process in Agent or Collector.

 API defines two interfaces - [`Sampler`](#sampler) and [`Decision`](#decision)